-On August 29, 2014 DEC issued the DRAFT Multi-Sector General Permit (AKR060000) for a 45-day comment period.
-DEC encourages permittees to review the draft permit and provide comments by the closing date of October 15, 2014. - NEW
+On January 12, 2015 DEC issued the PROPOSED FINAL Multi-Sector General Permit for Storm Water Discharges Associated with Industrial Activity(MSGP, AKR060000) for a 5-day applicant review period.
+DEC encourages permittees to review the draft permit and provide comments by the closing date of January 27, 2015. - NEW

-Permit documents can be accessed from the ADEC Wastewater Discharge Authorization Program website Public Notice section.
+Permit documents can be accessed from the ADEC Wastewater Discharge Authorization Program website in the Notice of Review section.

 Written comments can be submitted via email to: William.Ashton@alaska.gov,